Previous Page Next Page

 Regulation

-A facility licensed or certified by HHS that operates 24 hours a day.
-This includes general residential operations, child-placing agencies, and agency foster homes.
+A facility licensed or certified by HHSC that operates 24 hours a day.
+This includes general residential operations, child placing agencies, and agency foster homes.

 Residential Treatment Center (RTC)